azuradara/neo-act-plugin/README.md

 - This is a POC - it works fine but it's missing support for a lot of features provided by ACT (e.g. blocks, buffs, debuffs, etc..)
 - Zone names are not provided in the combat log, so all logs are combined into a single zone on ACT.
+- It doesn't distinguish between encounters automatically, you will have to end/start encounters from ACT manually.
 - This will break every time NC updates the .exe, which means you will have to wait a while until I (or a benevolent soul) update the offsets.
 - It works on my machine.

+## Roadmap

+- Fix the limitations
+- Find more limitations
+- Repeat

+## Contributing

+I'm too lazy to wring a contribution guidelines doc, feel free to submit PRs or issues if you'd like.
+This project will always be free.

+## Motivation

+That shit ain't worth $15 dawg.